 Lack of protein – one major problem why hens eat their eggs is lack of protein.
 A feed with high-protein content can solve this problem.

 Lack of calcium – similar to lack of protein, lack of calcium is also one of the major reasons why chicken eats their eggs.
 If you are throwing away eggs shell you may think of starting to collect now.
-Feeding eggs shells to your hens will be a good addition to boost its calcium needs.
+Feeding eggs shells to your hens will be a good addition to boost their calcium needs.

 Influenced by another hen – One of my hens, the Barred Plymouth Rock, has already laid 21 eggs.
 My Clack Australorp started to lay in the same nest.
 The Australorp ate her eggs and the Plymouth Rock tasted it too.
 The next day, the Barred Rock started to eat her eggs as well, and fortunately, I only left 2 eggs inside the nest.
 I separated them and provided special nests (see video below)